 What is Tera Sorb?

-Terra Sorb is a super absorbent, potassium based co-polymer gel that drastically increases the water holding capacity of soil.
+Terra Sorb is a super absorbent, potassium-based co-polymer gel that drastically increases the water holding capacity of the soil.
 It absorbs up to 200 times its weight in water and slowly releases it to nearby plants, perfect for transporting plants.

-We take large tubs of Terra-sorb to the fields, dig your plants fresh, dip in terra sorb and take directly to the shipping warehouse and ship out the following day.
-We do not leave bare root plants in the cooler like alot of other nurseries, we dig our stock fresh and ship it.
-This insures that your plants will arrive in the best possible condition and will be much more likely to thrive than plants purchased at other nurseries which do not follow these steps.
+We take large tubs of Terra-sorb to the fields, dig your plants fresh, dip them in terra sorb and take them directly to the shipping warehouse and ship them out the following day.
+Like many other nurseries, we do not leave bare root plants in the cooler.
+We dig our stock fresh and ship it.
+This ensures that your plants will arrive in the best possible condition and will be much more likely to thrive than plants purchased at other nurseries that do not follow these steps.

-We pack all plants in terra sorb gel (roots dipped) and lined with moisture rich peat moss.
-You can purchase bare root stock in the dormant season and have the exact same results?
+We pack all plants in terra sorb gel (roots dipped) and lined with moisture-rich peat moss.
+Can you purchase bare root stock in the dormant season and have the same results?
 Why pay 90% more for containerized plants?

 SHOP FROM A PLACE YOU CAN TRUST, TENNESSEE WHOLESALE NURSERY